LvmIIaO/LvmIIaO.github.io/docs/Members/Members.md

 ##**KOU, XUFENG 寇煦丰**
 <img align="right" width="270px" src="../img/kou.jpg"/>
 ####Associate Professor, Assistant Dean
-DR. Xufeng Kou received my BS degree (with honor) in Chu Kochen Honors College and Optical Engineering from Zhejiang University (2009).
+DR. Xufeng Kou received his BS degree (with honor) in Chu Kochen Honors College and Optical Engineering from Zhejiang University (2009).
 From 2009 to 2015, he received his MS and PhD degrees in Electrical Engineering from University of California, Los Angeles (UCLA), under the direction of Raytheon Chair Professor Kang L. Wang (IEEE Fellow).
 After finishing the post-doctoral training at UCLA (2015-2016), he joined ShanghaiTech University as a tenure-track assistant professor in the School of Information Science and Technology (SIST) in 2016.
-Since 2021, he have been promoted as the tenured associate professor and the assistant dean of SIST.
+Since 2021, he has been promoted as the tenured associate professor and the assistant dean of SIST.

 DR. Xufeng Kou's main research areas include spintronics and cryogenic electronics.
 So far, He have published 3 book chapters, and co-authored 90+ peer-reviewed papers including Nature Electronics, Nature Materials, Nature Nanotechnology, Nature Communications, Science Advances, Physical Review Letters, Advanced Materials, Nano Letters, Proceedings of the IEEE, IEEE-IEDM, and IEEE-EDL with more than 7000 citations (h-index of 36).